Share it

 • Souq al-Attarin: Spice traders’ corner — full of fragrance and color.

-Old Aleppo City
+Old Aleppo (c.
+6000 BCE)

 Share this page

-Old Aleppo City
+Aleppo Old City